Split-and-Merge-Proxy/smp-docking/README.md

 ```bash
 bash ./scripts/equidock_train.sh
 ```
-**Note:** you can change the `data_fraction` in the Shell file to determine the amount of training data.
+**Note:** You can change the `data_fraction` in the shell script to control the amount of training data used.

 ### SMP
 ```bash
 bash ./scripts/smp_pretrain.sh
 bash ./scripts/smp_finetune.sh
 ```
-**Note:** you can change the `data_fraction` in the Shell file to determine the amount of fine-tuning data (pre-training data does not support yet) and the `resume_ckpt` in the Shell file to select the pre-trained ckpt to your own path.
+**Note:** You can change the `data_fraction` in the shell script to adjust the amount of data used for fine-tuning (pre-training currently does not support this option).
+You may also change the `resume_ckpt` field to specify the path to the pre-trained checkpoint.